typst/packages/packages/preview/supercharged-dhbw/3.1.0/README.md

 `declaration-of-authorship-content (content)`: Provide a custom declaration of authorship

+`glossary (dictionary)`: Pass a dictionary containing the glossary terms and their definitions (See the example in the `glossary.typ` file)

+`glossary-spacing (length)`: Spacing between the glossary term and its definition (check the [Typst documentation](https://typst.app/docs/reference/layout/length/) for examples on how to provide parameters of type length), default is `1.5em`

 `header (dictionary)`: Configure the header of the document

 - display (bool): Whether the header should be shown, default is `true`